awslabs/amazon-ecr-credential-helper/README.md

 ## Troubleshooting

-Logs from the Amazon ECR Docker Credential Helper are stored in `~/.ecr/log`.
+Logs from the Amazon ECR Docker Credential Helper are stored inside you cache files directory (e.g.: `~/.cache/ecr/log` on Linux, `~/Library/Caches/ecr/log` on MacOS, or `%LocalAppData%/ecr/log` on Windows).
+If you upgraded from an older version of the Amazon ECR Docker Credential Helper, logs may be inside the old cache directory located at `~/.ecr/log` instead.

-For more information about Amazon ECR, see the the [Amazon Elastic Container Registry User Guide](http://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+For more information about Amazon ECR, see the
+[Amazon Elastic Container Registry User Guide](http://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).

 ## Security disclosures